bellycard/middleman-blog-authors/README.md

 ---
 ```

-Create a template for the author page:
+Create a template for the author page.
+If this is not your main template, put it

-`author.html.haml`
+in source/layouts:

+`source/layouts/author.html.haml`

 ```
 ---